clapy-app/clapy-plugin/README.md

   - Build and watch everything: in VS Code: "Run Build Task" command (Ctrl+Shift+B with my keyboard shortcuts) to run the default build task and build everything (1)
   - "Start Debugging" command (F11 with my keyboard shortcuts) to start the debugger for the webservice
 - Alternatively, to develop on the webservice only:
-  - `yarn up` through command-line to start all docker containers
+  - `yarn dup` through command-line to start all docker containers
   - "Start Debugging" command (F11 with my keyboard shortcuts) to start the debugger for the webservice

 (1) Alternative: `yarn dev` through command-line to start everything